hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 So far 649 waste pickers have been onboarded, and there are plans to onboard 150 more.
 In response to COVID-19, all onboarded waste pickers were provided with safety gear including clothing and gloves.
 More than 250 meetings and training sessions have been conducted for waste pickers, and 450 waste pickers have participated in social inclusion activities.
-In these MRFs 1,492 tonnes of plastic waste were processed in 2020, and the amount doubled in 2021.
+In 2020 these MRFs processed 1,492 tonnes of plastic waste; and duble that amount in 2021.
 To support plastic waste collection, an awareness campaign covered 1,045 households in 2020 and 55 educational institutions in 2021.

 **Partnership with Nayara Energy in Gujarat**

 This project takes place in 2 cities and 15 villages.
 Baseline studies have been conducted in all locations and consents from Urban Local Bodies (ULBs) and rural authorities have been obtained.
-An MRF has been set up in Khambhalia; setting up of an MRF in the second city and segregation sheds in the villages is in progress.
+The goal is to set up MRFs in both cities and segregation sheds in the villages (MRF in Khambhalia has already been set up).
 So far 98 waste pickers have been onboarded, and there are plans to onboard 200 more.
-The goals are to establish 10 waste picker SHGs and to organise workshops that will, among other things, increase gender sensitization and raise awareness about PSEA.
 The target for 2022 is to process 600 tonnes of plastic waste.

-To support these activities, the following actions have been planned:
+To support these activities, the plan is to:
 * set up data collection and monitoring systems at all locations
 * install 20 Reverse Vending Machines (RVMs)
+* establish 10 waste picker SHGs and to organise workshops that will, among other things, increase gender sensitization and raise awareness about PSEA
 * conduct 10 Information, Education and Communication (IEC) activities and onboard 5,000 households to foster segregation at source
 * organise 10 spot beautification activities, including wall paintings

 **Partnership with The Coca-Cola India Foundation**

-As part of this project, MRFs in 3 cities have been set up with consents from ULBs; and 3 more are planned for 2022.
+The goal of this project was to set up 6 MRFs (3 of those have already been set up with consents from ULBs).
-So far 268 waste pickers have been onboarded, and there are plans to onboard 200 more.
+So far 268 waste pickers have been onboarded (and 90 of them provided with safety gear including clothing and gloves), and there are plans to onboard 200 more.
-90 waste pickers were provided with safety gear including clothing and gloves.
-4 waste picker Self Help Groups (SHGs) have been established, and 5 more are in progress.
+In 2021 these MRFs processed 2,069 tonnes of plastic waste.

+To support these activities, the plan is to:
+* establish 9 waste picker SHGs (4 have already been established) and to organise workshops that will, among other things, increase gender sensitization and raise awareness about PSEA
-Plans for 2022 include social inclusion and livelihood activities for formalization of waste pickers and recognition of their service to the society, and workshops that will, among other things, increase gender sensitization and raise awareness about PSEA.
+* organise social inclusion and livelihood activities for formalization of waste pickers and recognition of their service to the society
-In these 3 MRFs 2,069 tonnes of plastic waste were processed in 2021, and it is expected that these numbers will increase.
-To support plastic waste collection, an awareness campaign that will cover 3,000 households is planned for 2022.
+* conduct an awareness campaign that will cover 3,000 households

-**Conclusion:** ...

-**SDG 1 "No Poverty":** ...

-**SDG 5 "Gender equality":** ...
+**Conclusion:** These 5 projects, each conducted in partnership with a corporate funder, have the potential to kickstart efficient waste management systems in cities and villages across India.
+The range of approaches used to integrat waste pickers into the waste managent system is commendable.

+**SDG 1 "No Poverty":** The focus of this project is on improving lives of waste pickers and integrating them into the waste managent system by providing them with good work opportunities and safety gear, setting up SHGs for them and organising social inclusion and livelihood activities for formalization of waste pickers and recognition of their service to the society.

-**SDG 12 "Responsible consumption and production":** ...
+**SDG 12 "Responsible consumption and production":** Establishing partnerships with companies and increasing the amount of recycling are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.

-**SDG 15 "Life on land":** ...
+**SDG 15 "Life on land":** By improving waste management systems and, as a result, reducing open burning and dumping of waste this project will protect soils, ground waters and air quality.